AlGepe/OmniSnippets_JS/docs/c2c/intro.rst

 This is the fun and applicable section of the documentation, finally!

 In this section we will have a collection of tips, tricks, guidelines, common issues (and how to solve them)...
-It's the sections were calculatorians we get together to help each other directly (writing here) or indirectly by reporting problems, coming up with solutions or simply doing our job.
+Anything that we as calculatorians have find helpful and useful.

-We will try to group every topic into one of three categories: Problem solving, tips/tricks, and general advice/guidelines.
+We will try to group every topic into one of three categories: **Problem solving, tips/tricks, and general advice/guidelines**.
 To keep it manageable and interesting for everyone, there will be a new topic published every week.
-Most of the topics will be focused on helping new recruits navigate the jungle that is BB.

 Problem solving
 ---------------